f3smiley/1-DApp-to-rule-them-all/README.txt

 ## Hyperledger Besu Node Setup

-1. Navigate to the `hyperledger-bisu-nodes` directory.
+1. Navigate to the `hyperledger-besu-nodes` directory.
 2. Run `go run setup.go` to set up the Besu nodes.
 3. Run `go run interaction.go` to interact with the Besu nodes.